mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 (understood as the revolution that came from careful observations of the behavior of individual cells rather than bulk measurements) was the discovery of the intrinsic cell-to-cell variability in many aspects of biology, gene expression being the canonical example [@Eldar2010].
-What this means is that two cells with the exact same genome exposed to the exact same conditions will not express the same number of mRNAs and proteins of any specific gene.
-From a statistical physics perspective this is not entirely "surprising" since we know that a system can be found in many different microstates as described in [@Fig:ch1_fig02](A).
-What is different here is that a cell does not have an avogadro number of mRNA (or for that matter of anything) in it, making these fluctuations more relevant.
-If we think of fluctuations scaling as $\sqrt{N}$, that means that for an $N$ of $\approx$ 10 molecules or so, these variations can be significant in terms of the downstream cellular behavior.
+This means that two cells with the same genome exposed to the same conditions will not express the same number of mRNAs and proteins of any specific gene.
+From a statistical physics perspective, this is not entirely "surprising" since we know that a system can be found in many different microstates as described in [@Fig:ch1_fig02](A).
+What is different here is that a cell does not have an Avogadro number of mRNA (or, for that matter of anything) in it, making these fluctuations more relevant.
+If we think of fluctuations scaling as $\sqrt{N}$, that means that for an $N$ of
+$\approx$ ten molecules or so, these variations can be significant in terms of the downstream cellular behavior.
 Cells have to cope with these physical limitations on precision, many times generating systems to actively buffer as much of the "noise" as possible [@Voliotis2014a], other times using this intrinsic variability to their advantage [@Balaban2004].

-The main assumption behind the thermodynamic models of gene regulation that we studied in the last section is that the gene expression is proportional to the probability of finding an RNAP bound to the promoter [@Gerland2002;@Bintu2005].
+The central assumption behind the thermodynamic models of gene regulation that we studied in the last section is that the gene expression is proportional to the probability of finding an RNAP bound to the promoter [@Gerland2002;@Bintu2005].
 A consequence of this construction is that the probability space--the set of all possible events captured by the distribution--only looks at the state of the promoter itself, not at the state of the mRNA copy number.
 That is why thermodynamic models of this kind do not speak to the intrinsic cell-to-cell variability.
-For this we need to use the so-called chemical master equation framework [@Sanchez2013].
+For this, we need to use the so-called chemical master equation framework [@Sanchez2013].
 There are two ways of thinking about the chemical master equation:

 1. The "particle" point of view.

 2. The occupation number point of view.

-Depending on the context we might want to use either of these approaches to write down the master equation for our problem of interest.
+Depending on the context, we might want to use either of these approaches to write down the master equation for our problem of interest.
 Let us look into these two different ways of interpreting a master equation using our example of a cell producing mRNA.
 For the particle point of view, schematized in [@Fig:ch1_fig05](A), we imagine following the mRNA copy number $m$ of a single cell.
 The number of mRNAs in the cell change stochastically from time point to time point.
-On a small time window there can be  on the one hand a transcriptional even that increases the number of mRNAs, and on the other hand an mRNA can be degraded, decreasing the number of mRNAs.
-If we imagine tracking this cell for a very long time, we can quantify the fraction of the time that the cell spent with zero mRNAS, one, two, and so on and from that build the probability distribution $P(m, t)$ of having $m$ mRNA at time $t$ (there is a subtle point here of the process being memoryless, but I do not want to get into it).
+On the one hand, there can be a transcriptional event that increases the number of mRNAs, and on the other hand, an mRNA can be degraded, decreasing the number of mRNAs.
+Suppose we imagine tracking this cell for a very long time.
+In that case, we can quantify the fraction of the time that the cell spent with zero mRNAs, one, two, and so on and from that, build the probability distribution $P(m, t)$ of having $m$ mRNA at time $t$ (there is a subtle point here of the process being memoryless, but I do not want to get into it).
 The occupation number point of view, schematized in [@Fig:ch1_fig05](B), takes a different perspective.
-For this we imagine tracking not one, but many cells simultaneously.
-On a small time window each cell can either produce or degrade an mRNA, changing their total individual count.
-The probability $P(m, t)$ is then built from counting how many cells out of the total have $m$ mRNAS.
+For this, we imagine tracking not one but many cells simultaneously.
+Each cell can either produce or degrade an mRNA on a short time window, changing its total individual count.
+The probability $P(m, t)$ is then built from counting how many cells out of the total have $m$ mRNAs.

-Regardless of how we think about the chemical master equation, both of these perspectives are describe what is called a Markov process.
-These are stochastic processes in which a system transitions between different states, but the transition between such states is only governed by the transition rates between the states and the current state of the system.
-In other words, a Markov process keeps no track of the states it previously visited; the only factor that determines where is the system going to head is its current state, and the transition rates out of such state--that is why these are considered memoryless processes. [@Fig:ch1_fig05](C) shows a schematic of what a Markov process looks like.
-The schematic of the unregulated promoter shows that there are two possible reactions: an mRNA production with rate $r_m$ and a degradation with rate $\gamma_m$.
+Regardless of how we think about the chemical master equation, both of these perspectives describe a Markov process.
+These are stochastic processes in which a system transitions between different states, but the transitions between such states are only governed by the transition rates between the states and the current state of the system.
+In other words, a Markov process keeps no track of the states it previously visited; the only factor that determines where is the system going to head is its current state, and the transition rates out of such state--that is why these are considered memoryless processes.
+[@Fig:ch1_fig05](C) shows a schematic of what a Markov process looks like.
+The schematic of the unregulated promoter indicates that there are two possible
+reactions: an mRNA production with rate $r_m$ and degradation with rate
+$\gamma_m$.
 The Markov process for this simple model can then be represented as a series of nodes (representing the mRNA counts) connected with bi-directional arrows (representing the transition rates between states) indicating that the transitions can only take place between contiguous states.

-In practice the way we write down a chemical master equation is by a process christened by Professor Jane Kondev as "spread-the-butter".
-The idea of spread the butter is that some probability mass (the analogous of the butter) is to be spread over the range of possible values (the analogous of the toast) where probability mass migrates in an out of a particular bin keeping the total amount of probability to add up to one.
-The best way to explain this concept is by following the schematic in [@Fig:ch1_fig05](D), and actually going through the math.
-Let us imagine we are keeping track of a particular mRNA value $m$--the chemical master equations are in reality a system of many coupled equations, one for each mRNA count.
+In practice, the way we write down a chemical master equation is by a process christened by Professor Jane Kondev as "spread-the-butter."
+The idea of spread the butter is that some probability mass (the analogous of the butter) is to be spread over the range of possible values (the equivalent of the toast) where probability mass migrates in and out of a particular bin keeping the total amount of probability to add up to one.
+The best way to explain this concept is by following the schematic in [@Fig:ch1_fig05](D) and going through the math.
+Let us imagine we are keeping track of a particular mRNA value $m$--the chemical master equations are in reality, a system of many coupled equations, one for each mRNA count.
 We want to write down an equation that describes what is the probability of finding a cell with this particular count a small time window into the future $P(m, t + \Delta t)$, where $t$ represents the time "right now," and $\Delta t$ is a tiny time increment.
-The master equation is nothing more than a checks and balances notebook to keep track of all the flow of probability mass in and out of the bin we are interested in as shown in [@Fig:ch1_fig05](D).
-Informally we would write equation as
+The master equation is nothing more than a checks and balances notebook to keep track of all the flow of probability mass in and out of the bin we are interested in, as shown in [@Fig:ch1_fig05](D).
+Informally we would write the equation as
 $$
 P(m, t + \Delta t) = P(m, t)
 + \sum \left({\text{transitions from} \atop m'\text{ to }m}\right)